On This Day In Judy Garland’s Life And Career – August 27

 Image: An unused poster concept created by the legendary Saul Bass and sketched by Al Kallis.

-August 27, 1954: Judy, husband Sid Luft, and Warner Bros. studio boss Jack Warner and his wife were enjoying a three-week vacation in Europe.
-These photos were taken of Judy and Sid as they arrived in London’s Victoria Station from Paris.
+August 27, 1954: Judy, husband Sid Luft, and Warner Bros. studio boss Jack Warner and his wife enjoyed a three-week European vacation.
+These photos were taken of Judy and Sid as they arrived at London’s Victoria Station from Paris.

 The recently completed A Star Is Born had just had several successful previews and was scheduled to premiere on September 29, 1954, in Hollywood.
 The camaraderie between the Lufts and the Warners did not last.
-That October Jack Warner made the decision to chop the film to allow for more daily screenings and therefore ruining a true cinema masterpiece.
-Needless to say, everyone involved in the making of the film was devastated by his actions.
+That October, Jack Warner decided to chop the film to allow for more daily screenings, thereby ruining a true cinema masterpiece.
+Everyone involved in the making of the film was devastated by his actions.

 Check out The Judy Room’s Spotlight on A Star Is Born here.